Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 #### Non-Optional

 * Parallelism: describes the strategy the testers shall adapt while testing.
 It should be at least one configuration available
-* Tester: the tester dropdown contains all installed tester plugins that use to implement the tester interface with which the TE may interact with the tester. (see [Plugins](../Plugins.md) for more information)
+* Tester: the tester dropdown contains all installed tester plugins that implements the tester interface with which the TE may interact with the tester. (see [Plugins](../Plugins.md) for more information)

 > __note__: The PCBs section is not a part of this documentation and should be self explained for those with some domain know-how
 >